CSAshley23/NeuroBlu-Spring-2025-AI/README.md

 # NeuroBlu-Spring-2025-AI

+## Project Overview
-Holmusk seeks to improve the quality of NeuroBlu Health’s analytical offerings to a select group of user by developing an ML model to evaluate the bias from real time health care data and assess health equity.
+Holmusk aims to enhance NeuroBlu Health’s analytical capabilities by developing a machine learning (ML) model that evaluates bias in real-time healthcare data and assesses health equity.
+This project integrates patient demographics and visit data to quantify disparities and inform equitable healthcare analysis.

+## Repository Structure
+- `health_equity_query_2.sql` - SQL queries for extracting and aggregating visit data.
+- `model2.py` - Python script implementing data preprocessing, feature engineering, optimization, and regression analysis for health inequity assessment.

+## Neuroblu
+- ' we used usi account 1 for this project